ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: #vpc-scaling-dedicated-compute-services}
 {: step}

-In this section, you will create the cloud services required for the application using {{site.data.keyword.bpfull_notm}}
+In this section, you will create the cloud services required for the application using {{site.data.keyword.bpfull_notm}}.

 1. Navigate to [{{site.data.keyword.bpshort}} Workspaces](https://{DomainName}/schematics/workspaces), click on **Create workspace**
    1. Provide a workspace name - **vpc-scaling-workspace**